-Credit Card fraud is a theft offense.
-It is the unlawful, use, possession, or sale of a credit card, debit card, or gift card (also called financial transaction devices) with the intent to fraudulently obtain money, refunds, credit, services or goods.
-Simply being in possession of an account number belonging to someone else and having the intention of unlawfully using it will result in a Credit Card Fraud charge against you.
+Credit card fraud is a theft offense.
+It is the unlawful use, possession, or sale of a credit card, debit card, or gift card (also called financial transaction devices) with the intent to fraudulently obtain money, refunds, credit, services, or goods.
+Simply being in possession of an account number belonging to someone else and having the intention of unlawfully using it will result in a credit card fraud charge against you.

-Credit Card Fraud Charge
+Credit Card Fraud Charges

-Michigan has several crimes that fall under Credit Card Fraud, the most common crime being the actual stealing of a credit card or debit card from its owner.
+Michigan has several crimes that fall under credit card fraud, the most common crime being the actual stealing of a credit card or debit card from its owner.

-Additional crimes that fall under Credit Card Fraud include: possession of an altered transaction device; unlawful receipt of a transaction device with the intent to sell it; and, the materially altering or forging a transaction device.
+Additional crimes that fall under credit card fraud include possession of an altered transaction device, unlawful receipt of a transaction device with the intent to sell it, and the materially altering or forging a transaction device.